mtumilowicz/java11-architecture-api-layer-workshop/README.md

 ### Uniform interface
 ![alt text](img/uniform-interface.png)
 * describes a contract between clients and servers
-* once there is a contract aligned with the client and server parts, they can start their works independently because, at the end of the day, the way that they will communicate is firmly based on the interface
+    * therefore client and server can start their works independently (the way that they will communicate is based on the interface)
-* is divided into four main groups, called principles:
+* is divided into four principles:
-    * Resource-based
+    * **Resource-based**
+        * resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it
+        * resources are identified by URI
+        * Resources can be grouped into collections: `customers/123`
+        * URI stands for uniform resource **identifier** and URL stands for uniform resource **locator**
         * URI vs URL
-            * URI stands for uniform resource **identifier** and URL stands for uniform resource **locator**
-            * That means all URLs are URIs
+            * all URLs are URIs
-            * Not all URIs are URLs because a URI could be a name instead of a locator
+            * not all URIs are URLs; URI could be a name instead of a locator
+            * example
-            * Your name could be a URI because it identifies you, but it couldn't be a URL because it doesn't help anyone find your location
+                * URI: your name could be a URI because it identifies you, but it couldn't be a URL because it doesn't help anyone find your location
-            * On the other hand, your address is both a URI and a URL because it both identifies you and it provides a location for you
+                * URL: your address is both URI and URL because it identifies you and it provides a location of you
-        * A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it
-        * Resources can be grouped into collections
-        * resources is identified by URI
-    * The manipulation of resources using representations
+    * **The manipulation of resources using representations**
         * representation is what will be returned for clients
-        * client can request what kind it desires for the representation such as JSON, XML, or plain text
+        * client can request what kind of representation he desires: JSON, XML, plain text, etc
-    * Self-descriptive messages
+    * **Self-descriptive messages**
-        * Each message includes a precise information that describes how to process it
         * information provided by the RESTful service contains all the information about the resource that the client should be aware of
-    * Hypermedia as the Engine of Application State (HATEOAS)
+    * **Hypermedia as the Engine of Application State (HATEOAS)**
         * request
             ```
             GET /accounts/12345 HTTP/1.1